 Downloading the Galaxy S9 Android Pie beta might be tempting, but many Galaxy S9 users should avoid the early version of the Android 9.0 and Samsung’s new One UI.

 After a bit of a wait, the highly anticipated Samsung Galaxy S9 Pie beta is live in South Korea, the United States, the United Kingdom, and Germany.
-In a few days, the beta will spread to China, France, India, Poland, and Spain.
+The update is will also spread to China, France, India, Poland, and Spain though we don’t have a specific date just yet.

 If you want to join the Galaxy S9 Android Pie beta program, you’ll need to signup via the Samsung Members app or the Samsung+ app if you live in the United States.
 The Galaxy S9 Android Pie beta is free and signing up will only take a few minutes of your time.